PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 `gem install faraday_middleware`

-The plan is to migrate the original classic API connection to also use Faraday, moving away from the 'rest-client' gem.
+The plan is eventually to migrate the original classic API connection, JSS::APIConnection, to also use Faraday, moving away from the 'rest-client' gem.

 The primary reason being that Faraday has fewer dependencies, none of which require being compiled.
 This means that installing ruby-jss on a Mac will no longer need the XCode CommandLine tools.
 When that happens, the ruby-jss gem will be updated to automatically install faraday when ruby-jss is installed.

 Until then, please install it manually before using the new JP-API code.

 # The Jamf module

 The ruby-jss gem now contains two modules, which can be 'required' separately: